ETH Zurich Engineering for Development (E4D) Doctoral Scholarship Programme 2021

 - Experience in the selected research area is required.

-- Preference will be given to citizens of Least Developed Countries and other Low-Income Countries according to the OECD DAC-list classification (soft factor).
+- Preference will be given to citizens of Least Developed Countries and Low-Income Countries according to the OECD DAC-2021 list classification (soft factor).

-- The supervisor confirms his/her commitment to the project by a letter of support, indicating his/her contribution to the project in cash or kind.
+- The supervisor confirms their commitment to the project by a letter of support, indicating their contribution to the project in cash or kind.

-- The proposal is a new doctoral project, not complementary funding to on-going research.
+- The proposal is a new doctoral project, not complementary funding to an on-going research.

 - The ecological, socio-economic and cultural context is taken into account.